Merethin/Latte/README.md

 After this, you probably want to install one of the following plugins to load WA applications from:

-- LatteNS (loads applications from WA join pages), click [here](https://raw.githubusercontent.com/Merethin/Latte/refs/heads/main/plugins/lattens.user.js) to install.
+- LatteNS (loads applications from WA join pages - `page=join_WA`)
-- LatteGmail (loads applications from Gmail emails), click [here](https://raw.githubusercontent.com/Merethin/Latte/refs/heads/main/plugins/lattegmail.user.js) to install.
+- LatteGmail (loads applications from Gmail emails)

+These plugins can also be found in the releases page, next to the main script.

 In the Tampermonkey menu, sort by order (by clicking the hashtag) and make sure all plugins are loaded after the main Latte script.
 As long as you installed Latte first and the plugins afterwards, this should be the case.